fluidd-core/fluidd/docs/configuration/moonraker.md

 ### Cors Domains

 Cors Domains are a list of host names that are allowed to communicate with moonraker.

-Generally speaking, the address you type into your browsers URL bar to communicate with Fluidd, should also exist in moonraker.
+If your IP address falls under the trusted clients below, moonraker should allow your host to connect without changes.
+However, if you're having trouble - or otherwise attempting to connect from a unique location, you may want to add an entry into the `cors_domains` block.

 You can enter an address as a wildcard or full host.
-Again, the [configuration example](/configuration/moonraker_conf) provides configuration that should work for most users.
+The [configuration example](/configuration/moonraker_conf) provides configuration that should work for most users.